4nto/bba/README.md

 BackBox Anonymizer
 ==============

-A simple GTK3 gui to anonymize your web activities by mixing common system tools. <br />
+A simple GUI for backbox-anonymous script to anonymize your web activities by mixing Tor, Bleachbit and GNU Macchanger. <br />

-It works on Linux.
+BBA works on Linux and is developed in python with GTK3/GObject.

 Dependecies
 --------------